peeriq/s3committer/README.md

+# PeerIQ Foreword
+This repo has been forked and is used in `aqueduct/ExtractLettuceTomato` to provide direct write to S3 capabilities to Spark.
+The test suite will fail for this build so it is recommended to build using the `gradle build -x test` command.

 # Iceberg

 **I currently recommend using Iceberg tables instead of using these committers**.
 Check out the [Netflix/iceberg](https://github.com/Netflix/iceberg) project for details.